ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-newvm.hidden.md

 {: #vpc-bm-vmware-newvm-create-dpg}
 {: step}

 Next, you need to create a Portgroup for the VMs in the Distributed Switch in vCenter.
-This portgroup must use VLAN ID '1000' (or any VLAN ID you chose in your setup).
+This portgroup must use VLAN ID **1000** (or any VLAN ID you chose in your setup).

 To create a Port Group for the  Distributed Switch:

 1. Log into the vCenter Server using vSphere Client via Web Browser on the Jump machine.
-2. On the vSphere Client Home page, click Networking and navigate to the distributed switch.
+2. On the **vSphere Client Home** page, click **Networking** and navigate to the distributed switch.
-3. Right-click the distributed switch and select Distributed port group > New distributed port group.
+3. Right-click the **distributed switch** and select Distributed port group > **New distributed port group**.
-4. On the Name and location page, enter the name of the new distributed port group (e.g. 'dpg-vm-subnet-1000'), or accept the generated name, and click Next.
+4. On the **Name and location** page, enter the name of the new distributed port group (e.g. `dpg-vm-subnet-1000`), or accept the generated name, and click **Next**.
-5. On the Configure settings page, set the general properties for the new distributed port group and click Next.
+5. On the **Configure settings** page, set the general properties for the new distributed port group and click **Next**.
 6. Use the VLAN type drop-down menu to specify the type of VLAN traffic filtering and marking.
-Select VLAN and in the VLAN ID text box, enter the VLAN number '1000'.
+Select VLAN and in the VLAN ID text box, enter the VLAN number `1000`.
-7. On the Ready to complete page, review your settings and click Finish.
+7. On the Ready to complete page, review your settings and click **Finish**.

 ## Deploy a first Virtual Machine